 I have often written about the garden being my teacher, but that doesn’t preclude me trying out my own experiments and seeing if the garden accepts or rejects my treatment of it.
 I thought, at the end of a summer, which has been one of the hottest and driest on record for a while, I’d take stock of experiments in the garden which have worked and those which have been a failure.

 Facebook is wonderful for its gardening groups, I find.
 They are full of people with ideas, and each group has a different feel and a different slant.
 I’m a member of the Gardening Professors group, which is run by academics at Washington State University.
 I find the group invaluable for its science based knowledge and also amusing for the spats that occur between the scientists and the “kitchen” scientists.
-I value peer reviewed science, of course I do, but the Garden Professors themselves would be the first to admit they don’t know everything and sometimes my own experiments in MY garden and in MY conditions disprove some of their theories.
-But that doesn’t mean to say what they propound is wrong.
-Only that it doesn’t work or does work in MY set of circumstances.
+I value peer reviewed science, of course I do, but the Garden Professors themselves would be the first to admit they don’t know everything and sometimes my own experiments in my garden and in my conditions disprove some of their theories.
+But that doesn’t mean to say what they are saying is wrong.
+After all it’s been scientifically tested, just not tested in my set of circumstances.

 The great thing I’ve learnt and trialled in my garden from the Garden Professors is the use of wood chip mulch in the garden as a way of improving soil and plantings.
 I have done it now for the past two years and the difference to my existing plants is quite clear to see.
 By putting a thick mulch on top of the soil, the worms have worked away underneath, pulling the mulch deep down and already the top 10 inches of my soil are thick and dark and full of organisms.
 The chickens have scratched and pooed and done their part too and my soil is improving with no effort at all on my part and there are no weeds.
 I can see the white mycelia growing amongst the chippings which is also meant to be good for the soil.
 But where do you get such chippings in a country so low on biomass, someone once asked me.
 The short answer to that is I’m not telling!
 I’ve only told one good gardening friend the answer to this question, because I know my supply is very limited.
 You’re just going to have to work out a way yourself; it took me a year to think of something.